Time to read: 8 min

 When a stepover is smaller, the distance between successive tool passes is less.
 This minimizes the height of the peaks and valleys left by the cutting tool, which results in a smoother surface finish.
 Because each pass of the tool overlaps more closely with the previous pass, there are fewer visible tool marks.
 Machining takes longer, however, and the speed of material reduction is less.

 Smaller stepovers allow cutting tools to capture finer details and more complex part geometries.
 This is particularly important in finishing operations where the goal is to achieve both high precision and fine surface detail.
+To develop toolpath algorithms that can accurately and efficiently machine these intricate features, software developers and engineers must consider factors such as tool geometry, material properties, and machine capabilities.

 Pros: